 - the side effects of statins

-- how to respond to the side effects of statins
+- how to respond to any side effects of statins

-There are several ways to help improve your heart health, but if you have diabetes, aggressive statin therapy may be one of the best things you can do to help prevent a heart attack and stroke.
+There are many ways to improve your heart health.
+If you have diabetes and already have cardiovascular disease or a 10-year increased risk of heart attack, statin therapy may help prevent a heart attack or stroke.